Installation manual Zivver OWA add-in

 4. Select the mail flow rule zivver-action:discard.

-5. Delete the rule delete .
+5. Delete the rule by clicking the delete icon.